 “Why are raised beds the recommended route for a garden?” is a common question I get asked by friends and customers.
-In this post, I will be sharing 9 reasons raised beds are the right choice for small gardens.
+In this post, I will be sharing nine reasons raised beds are the right choice for small gardens.

 #1 Less work to get the garden ready

 In the raised bed situation, these steps are skipped.
-Once the location is chosen, the beds have been placed, all you need to do is to fill them up with the right soil and get planting.
+Once the location is chosen, and the beds have been placed, all you need to do is to fill them up with the right soil and get planting.

 Raised beds make it easy to have the appropriate depth for your crops.
 Instead of breaking your back digging holes or trenches, build a bed as deep as you need.
 Raised beds do not only work for vegetables or flowers; they also work for trees.

 Elevating your crops above ground ensures better drainage.
 During torrential rains and continuous storms, raised beds keep the plants’ roots dry and prevent them from drowning in water puddles leading to root rot.

 #4 Prevent soil erosion

 Contrary to open rows, raised beds hold the soil and reduce erosion caused by downpours and strong winds.

 When you plant in raised beds, you can easily tend to it and keep it on top of weeding.
 Planting straight in the ground allows grass and all sorts of weeds to invade your growing crops.
 Setting up the raised beds properly from the start reduces the number of weeds and blocks the grass.
 They also reduce your chances of working in mud.